Reporting a student absence

 If students are not in school then they must have a justifiable reason and parents/carers should:

-- Telephone the 01900 873290 ,select the attendance option and leave your child’s full name, tutor group, reason for absence (if this is an illness please state the nature of the illness) and your name – You must telephone the school each day that your child is absent.
+- Telephone the school on 01900 873290, select the attendance option and leave a voicemail stating your child’s full name, tutor group, reason for absence (if this is an illness, please state the nature of the illness) and your name.
+You must telephone the school each day that your child is absent.

-If you do not let us know that your child is ill, their absence will be classed as unauthorised, and you will receive a message from the school’s first day response system.
+If you do not let us know that your child is ill, their absence will be classed as unauthorised and you will receive a message from the school’s first day response system.
+This will be via the Arbor in app messaging service.

 School should be advised of any medical condition that may prevent your child school attending school on a regular basis.